 TAXN 7250 Tax Planning for Corporate Decisions (3) - Prerequisite: TAXN 7100.
 The history of taxation in the United States is traced, including government and court interpretations.
 Tax treatment of transactions associated with the creation, operation, and liquidation of corporate and partnership entities is analyzed.
 Emphasis is placed on the motivation of these transactions from the legislative, financial, and managerial viewpoints.

 TAXN 7260 Taxation of Individuals (3) - Prerequisite: TAXN 7100 or equivalent.
 The federal system of taxation, as it relates to individuals, is examined.
 The course uses a problem approach, wherein students analyze the facts presented and synthesize rules and concepts in arriving at a solution to individual tax problems.
 The course is "Code" (Internal Revenue Code) oriented, emphasizing the primary authorities that govern tax matters.

-TAXN 7280 Research in Taxation (3) - Prerequisite: TAXN 7100.
+TAXN 7280 Research in Taxation (3) - Prerequisite: TAXN 7100 or equivalent.
 Specialized methods of tax research and the use of tax materials are covered in this case course.
 Specific sections of the Internal Revenue Code are examined, including income taxation of individuals, estates, corporations, and partnerships.
 Note: Cross-listed with 4LAW 6710.